 Because of the questions, I wrote some instructions to give out.
 That quickly became cumbersome, so I put them online at “MechanicalElements.com“.
-For a lot of reasons, we moved the plans sales to Synthx.com, the engineering domain, but that didn’t let us cater to the DIY’ers like we want.
-So, a few years later Mechanical Elements is back on-line, and that’s where we are now.
-On this site we can create lots of great DIY info to go along with all the DIY plans.
+For a lot of reasons, they to Synthx.com, the engineering domain, but that didn’t let us cater as well to the DIY.
+So, a few years later Mechanical Elements came back, and that’s where we are now.
+We love creating, so on this site you’ll get great free info along with all the DIY plans.

 Over the years products have matured and expanded.
-Now, hundreds of DIY’ers purchase plans and build awesome products for themselves.
+Hundreds of great DIY’ers purchase plans and build awesome products.
 Some customers send pictures of success (and modifications), and we love to share the customer project stories and photos.
-Thank you for taking the time.
-Please keep the photos and stories coming, because sharing is a big part of what we’re all about.
+Thank you, we appreciate them.
+Please keep them coming, because sharing is a big part of what we are all about.

-Plans are available for you too.
+Plans are available too.
 Project plans on Mechanical Elements are for the Do-It-Yourself Enthusiast.
-They include instructions that are easy enough for people who are not totally familiar with reading blueprints and industry jargon.
+They include instructions that are easy enough for people who are not so familiar with reading blueprints.
 That said, we do expect you know something about building in order to tackle such projects.

-As you browse the site and read the articles, we hope even the expert builders will find a tidbit of “Hmmm, that’s interesting” contained within.
-We also pass along the good DIY tips others share.
+As you browse the site and read the articles, we hope even the expert builders will find a tidbit of “Hmmm, that’s interesting” contained within — because we try to pass along the good DIY tips others share.
 Oh, and you can share too.
 Just drop us a line.

 Spreading The DIY Knowledge

-There is much more than just the great Do-it-Yourself plans on this site!
-Mechanical Elements is a web portal for DIY, so we are always building more, writing more, and sharing more with you.
+There’s more than just the great Do-it-Yourself plans on this site!
+Mechanical Elements is the web portal for DIY, so we are always building more, writing more, and sharing more with you.

 Try the library of shared knowledge about how to build things, where to look for the best buys, and tricks to make your DIY Life better.
-These short articles are in The Mechanic’s Post.
-As time goes on, the list of articles grows, so check back once in a while to learn something different.
+These articles are The Mechanic’s Post, sorted by category for easy access.
+As time goes on, the list of articles continues to grow, so check back once in a while to learn more.

-By the way, we do accept articles written by others who wish to share.
-Of course, they must meet our standards, but we can help with that.
-If you have something to share, please let us know.
+By the way, we do accept articles written by others who wish to share, if they are on topic and meet our standards.
+Please let us know if you wish to share.
 Thank you.